 That’s it!
-It’s time now test if system-wide ADB and Fastboot is working properly on your PC or not.
+It’s time now to test if system-wide ADB and Fastboot are working properly on your PC or not.

 Testing System-wide ADB

 - Launch a Windows Command Prompt or open a PowerShell window on your desktop or any other screen.
-To do so perform a right-click on the mouse while holding the Shift key and select Open PowerShell window here from the right-click Context Menu.
+To do so perform a right-click on the mouse while holding the Shift key and choose the Open PowerShell window here option from the right-click Context Menu.
 You can also use the Windows search feature to quickly access the Command Prompt.

 - Now, connect your Android device to your PC.
 Don’t forget to enable USB debugging on your device otherwise, the ADB daemon won’t recognize or detect your phone.